learning-software-development/udemy-courses/web-development-programming-bundle/README.md

 22. :o: Learn Construct 2
 23. :o: Make a game from scratch in Construct 2
 24. :o: More On construct 2
-25. :o: Xcode fundamentals: Designing a user experience for Cocoa
+25. :heavy_check_mark: Xcode fundamentals: Designing a user experience for Cocoa